-Building Capacity for Dissemination of Evidence-Based Practices in PhD Career Development
+Building National Capacity for Inclusive, Evidence-Based Practices in PhD Professional Development

 In recent years, universities, professional societies, and funding agencies have increased investment in the career development of PhD trainees, leading to an influx of new professionals into the field and establishment of new programs.
 Though the culture of PhD career and professional development has long been one of sharing best practices, such sharing within networks has been inefficient for changing the broader higher education ecosystem.
 Moreover, the field of PhD career and professional development--and graduate education more broadly--lacks resources and infrastructure for rigorous evaluation and research that can inform continued evolution of educational practices.
 As we push to enhance graduate education to better address scientists' professional development and the wealth of careers that STEM PhDs pursue, there is a national need to build capacity to better connect research to practice, test the effectiveness of educational approaches, and disseminate effective practices in a way that will support their adoption and adaptation across various educational contexts, in ways that enhance diversity, equity, and inclusion in science.